Is spread betting tax-free in the UK?

 Is spread betting taxable?

-No, as mentioned above, residents of the UK and Ireland don’t have to pay capital gains tax on any profits earned on their accounts.
-With spread betting, you also don’t own the asset from the financial instrument you might be trading, so you don’t have to pay stamp duty tax.
+No, residents of the UK and Ireland don’t have to pay capital gains tax on any profits earned on their accounts.
+With spread betting, traders also don’t own the asset from the financial instrument they might be trading, so they don’t have to pay stamp duty.

-However, you won’t be able to offset any losses against any profits gained, such as when trading CFDs (contract for difference).
+However, they won’t be able to offset any losses against any profits gained, such as when trading CFDs (contract for difference).

-If you decide to make spread betting your primary source of income, you will be liable for income tax because it will be treated as a business or profession.
+Now, if a trader decides to make spread betting their primary source of income, they will be liable for income tax because it will be treated as a business or profession.

-Tax laws may change in the future, so it might be best to consult with a tax attorney or consultant to find out about any potential tax changes.
+Tax laws may change in the future, so it might be best to consult with a tax attorney or consultant to learn about any potential changes.

 According to the guidelines set out by the HMRC, traders who profit by actively trading in the market might have to pay tax rather than those who only take advantage of opportunities that arise in the market.

-This means that when trading is your primary source of income, which can be classified as a business or profession, you’ll have to pay income tax on your profits.
-On the other hand, if you’re only trading occasionally without it being your primary source of income, you won’t be subjected to income tax.
+This means that when trading is a trader's primary source of income, which can be classified as a business or profession, they’ll have to pay income tax on their profits.
+On the other hand, if they’re only trading occasionally without it being their primary source of income, they won’t be subjected to income tax.

 What are the tax advantages of spread betting in the UK?